FurnyGo/Paragraphs/README.md

 # Paragraphs
-Minecraft mod that allows you to write paragraphs
+Minecraft mod that allows you to write Section sign
 May be useful when you paste item NBT in command block or mods

 Versions: Fabric 1.16-1.19.4 and higher